-If you're planning to design your own multisensory space, make sure you decide in advance whether you want it to be a calming or alerting space and stay consistent.
+If you’re planning to design your own sensory school space for the upcoming academic year, make sure you decide in advance whether you want it to be a calming or alerting space and stay consistent.
 If you need a little guidance, check out this useful article on creating your own sensory room.

 For additional advice and assistance in building your own multisensory room, contact our experienced team today at 1-800-882-4045.